fntelecomllc/studio/backend/README.md

 *   **Database-Backed Entities:** Personas, Proxies, and Keyword Sets are now managed via APIs and stored persistently in PostgreSQL.
 *   **Real-time Communication (WebSockets):**
     *   A general-purpose WebSocket endpoint (`/api/v2/ws`) allows for persistent, bidirectional communication between clients and the server.
+    *   Authentication via session cookies (automatically handled by browser)
     *   Can be used for live updates on campaign progress, system notifications, and other real-time interactions.
 *   **Advanced Validation Engines:** Core DNS and HTTP validators with persona support.
 *   **Keyword Extraction:** Dedicated endpoints for fetching content and extracting keywords.
 *   **Configurable Operations:** Extensive configuration via `config.json` (in the `backend` directory) and environment variables.
-*   **PostgreSQL Database:** Robust and scalable database backend for all data storage needs.
+*   **PostgreSQL Database:** Robust and scalable database backend with consolidated schema v2.0 for all data storage needs.
+*   **Session-Based Authentication:** Secure HTTP-only cookies with session fingerprinting and hijacking prevention.
+*   **Security Features:** Comprehensive audit logging, concurrent session management, and CSRF protection via X-Requested-With header.

 ## Database to Go Struct Mapping